Vaccines for all

 Vaccines are amongst the greatest advances of modern medicine.
 They have slashed child mortality rates in half, saving millions of lives.

 The COVID-19 pandemic has been a devastating reminder of the chaos caused by diseases we cannot prevent.
 Thanks to vaccines, we now have a way of ending this pandemic and to rebuild our lives.
-But we’re not settling for a return to normal, as normal was never good enough for millions of children around the world.
+But we’re not settling for a return to normal.
+Normal was never good enough for millions of children around the world.
 No child should die from preventable diseases and we won't stop until that's a reality.